We recommend to run a new node, if you want to add an additional hard drive.

 All nodes behind the same subnet /24 of a public IP are treated as a single node for ingress traffic and as separate ones for egress traffic (to the customers, repair and audit) - this is because we want to be decentralized as much as possible.

 Adding more drives/nodes will not increase the ingress traffic, only usage by customers can do this.

-You can, of course, use RAID instead, but this reduncancy not required for the network's operation - the network itself has a built-in redundancy due to the usage of erasure codes: the customer needs only 29 pieces out of 80 to reconstruct the whole file.
+You can, of course, use RAID instead, but this reduncancy not required for the network's operation - the network itself has a built-in redundancy due to the usage of erasure codes: the customer needs only a subset of pieces out of total to reconstruct the whole file.